Applying to the University of Florida

 “An AA graduate from a Florida public postsecondary institution shall receive priority for admission to a state university over out-of-state transfer students.” – Florida Board of Governors articulation agreement.

 Academic Standards: A grade point average of 2.0 (on all work attempted) and the AA degree from a state/community college in Florida are required for transfer admission.
 Out-of-state transfer students must complete 60 hours of acceptable credit and the university’s general education requirements.

 Students denied admissions may petition.
 Petitions are available from PATH: Professional Advising and Teaching Hub, Weimer Hall, Room 1060.

 The following five courses are required for transfer students to be admitted:

-- Attention Advertising & Public Relations Majors: PSY2012 General Psychology is accepted in lieu of POS2041
+PSY 2012 – General Psychology is accepted in lieu of

-Transfer applicants with 90 or more credits from another institution will not be considered for admission.
-Instead, the student is encouraged to finish the bachelor’s degree at their current institution, and then consider applying to one of our master’s degree programs:
+Transfer applicants with 90 or more credits from another institution will not be considered for on-campus admission.
+Instead, the student is encouraged to finish the bachelor’s degree at their current institution and then consider applying to one of our master’s degree programs:

 Undergraduate Admission Deadlines

-Application deadlines below are for undergraduate transfer applicants and undergraduates seeking readmission:
+Application deadlines below are for undergraduate transfer, readmission and UF Online applicants:

 - UF Online application deadlines for undergraduate transfer, post-bach, and readmission applicants seeking online enrollment.